LinKenny1/NebulaLink-server/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 See the [LICENSE.md](LICENSE.md) file for details.

+## Disclaimer

+This software is in early development and may not be suitable for production use.
+Use at your own risk.